 JUCHEREAU DE LA FERTÉ, JEAN, merchant, member of the Conseil Souverain; b. c.
 1620 perhaps at La Lande-sur-Eure (France), son of Jean Juchereau de Maur and of Marie Langlois; d.
 16 Nov.
-1685 at Quebec.
+1685 at Quebec and was buried there the next day.

 Juchereau de La Ferté was the eldest son of the family; he arrived in Canada with his parents in 1634 and married Marie Giffard on 21 Nov.
 1645 at Quebec.
 He played a distinguished part in the trade, magistrature, and society of the new-born colony.
 On 7 Sept.
 1661 he received a grant of land on the Île d’Orléans from Charles de Lauson.
 On 18 Sept.
 1663 he was appointed a member of the newly instituted Conseil Souverain.
 The following year, with the majority of the members of the council, he opposed the appointment of a syndic for the settlers.
 Consequently on 19 Sept.
 1664 Governor Saffray de Mézy relieved him of his duties, together with three other members of that body.
 Prouville de Tracy, on 31 May 1666, annulled this action as ultra vires, and Juchereau was once again to be found witnessing, as “former” councillor, the registration of the letters patent of Rémy de Courcelle, Talon, and Le Barroys.
 Tracy, having taken the time to inquire into the 1664 quarrel, did not deem it expedient to reinstate La Ferté, who was replaced in the council by de Gorribon.